jdomaga/spellChecker/README.md

 1. only BASIC english will be used
 2. any non-alphabetical character will signal the end of a "word"
 3. when autofilling, things like doubled punctuations, extra newlines, etc. can be cleaned up

+Additionally, to lower scope we have only selected the base user stories as must haves, and will implement the others based on difficulty/ importance based on time left over (or as extensions).

 ## General implementation steps